PrettyFloralBonnet/javascript-notes/Prototypes.md

 All objects inherit from `Object.prototype` (which is where the object built in methods come from).
 All properties of `Object.prototype` have the `enumerable` flag set to `false` (so they won't show up in `for..in` loops).

+### `prototype` property

+Functions have a default property named `prototype`, which is an object with a single
+property: `constructor`.
+The constructor points to the function object itself (by default, it can be overwritten).

+The `prototype` property is used whenever a new object is created using the `new` operator.
+Specifically, it sets `[[Prototype]]` of the newly created object.